 - Send you general (non-marketing) commercial communications;

 - Send you email notifications which you have specifically requested;

-- send to you our newsletter and other marketing communications (relating to our business which we think may be of interest to you by post or, where you have specifically agreed to this, by email or similar technology (you can update your communication preferences any time by clicking HERE or visiting the contact us section of our website.
+- send to you our newsletter and other marketing communications (relating to our business which we think may be of interest to you by post or, where you have specifically agreed to this, by email or similar technology (you can update your communication preferences any time by clicking HERE

 - Provide third parties with statistical information about our users – but this information will not be used to identify any individual user.
 We will not provide your personal information to any third parties for the purpose of direct marketing without your express consent.

 - To the extent that we are required to do so by law;

 We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.

 We will store all the personal information you provide on our secure servers.
 All electronic transactions you make to or receive from us will be encrypted using SSL technology.